Turkey denies turning blind eye to Islamic State as bombing stokes anger

 Authorities have carried out a string of raids in recent weeks to arrest Islamic State suspects.
 They have also blocked more than half a dozen Islamist news websites, prompting one group claiming allegiance to Islamic State to accuse Turkey of persecuting Muslims and declare: "Muslims might retaliate."

-Anger among Kurds and their sympathisers has boiled over since the attack at Suruc (pronounced soo-ROOCH).
+Anger among Kurds and their sympathisers has boiled over since the Suruc attack.

-Many of those killed were young Alevis, a minority community whose faith is a distinct branch of Islam, and who were politicised during anti-government protests in 2013, according to one survivor.

-"They were living in more comfortable conditions in Turkey's West but had consciences and wanted to help the people of Kobani," said Akdag, 36, who travelled to Suruc to perform a play for refugees from Kobani.
-He escaped the bombing unhurt.

 The Kurdistan Workers Party (PKK) militant group, which has waged a three-decade insurgency against the Turkish state, said the AKP bore responsibility for the bombing, accusing it of backing Islamic State against Syria's Kurds.